A Complete Printable Packing List cover

 The waterproof jacket is a must for all those places.

-Don’t worry if you forget your rain jacket.
-Every cruise port sells waterproof jackets like the one I wear in the picture.
+Every cruise port sells waterproof jackets like the blue and white one in the picture.

-They cost around $30 each and are available in many colors and sizes from small through XXL.
+They cost around $30 each and are available in many colors and sizes, from small through XXL.

 RELATED POST: Does your Alaskan cruise include a stop in Sitka?
 You will love the excursion, Sitka Zodiac Adventure to Beautiful Fin Island Lodge.